efraimbart/OpenInWSA/README.md

 ## Usage

-Click a link from within a Windows application and it will route through WSA and open in the applicable Android application. if none are found the link will open in the default Windows browser.
+Click a link from within a Windows application and it will route through WSA and open in the applicable Android application.
+If none are found the link will open in the default Windows browser.

 To route links from within Chrome through WSA install the [Open in WSA Chrome Extension](https://chrome.google.com/webstore/detail/nkfpikoflncblmlajlcagaflndiijhhl) | [Repo](https://github.com/efraimbart/OpenInWSAChromeExtension) and right click on a given link and click `Open link in WSA`.